hneemann/Digital/README.md

 These are the main features of Digital:

-- Visualization of signal states with measurement graphs
+- Visualization of signal states with measurement graphs.
 - Single gate mode to analyze oscillations.
 - Analysis and synthesis of combinatorial and sequential circuits.
 - Simple testing of circuits: You can create test cases and execute them to verify your design.